A historically crowded and socially disadvantaged district situated east of Newington

 Great areas of Walworth were rebuilt after the Second World War, notably in the form of the massive Heygate and Aylesbury estates, which were planned in the 1960s and completed in the 1970s.

 The Labour Party’s headquarters were in Walworth from 1981 to 1997, when it moved to Millbank.
 Its Walworth Road building was renamed John Smith House, after the party’s former leader.
-The building has recently been converted to a stylish hostel.
+The building has since been converted into a stylish hostel.

 Tony Blair visited the Aylesbury estate soon after Labour’s 1997 election victory but a vote by residents brought a halt to its regeneration.
-More recently the government withdrew funding for a private finance initiative project.
-Some new homes have been built but the council is seeking a long-term development partner to help it take the estate’s rehabilitation forward in a less piecemeal way.
+After many setbacks and delays, the Notting Hill Genesis housing association was appointed as the council’s development partner in 2014 and construction of new homes under this partnership began in 2018.
+The estate’s entire regeneration project is expected to finish in 2036, by which time 4,200 new homes will have been built, replacing around 2,700 original homes.
 The Heygate estate is presently being redeveloped as part of the regeneration of the Elephant and Castle, due for completion in 2025.

-The Cuming Museum, located in the old town hall building at 151 Walworth Road, was founded on the personal collection of Richard Cuming and his son Henry, and has been supplemented by relics unearthed during excavations in the Southwark area.
+The Cuming Museum, which was located in the old town hall building, was founded on the personal collection of Richard Cuming and his son Henry, and supplemented by relics unearthed during excavations in the Southwark area.
 The building was very badly damaged by a fire in March 2013, probably caused by roofers using a blow torch.
-Many exhibits were lost but the council plans to reopen the museum – and to create an enhanced library and a new flexible space that can be used for community events, exhibitions and performances.
-However, this will take at least until 2019, assuming the scheme can proceed as hoped.
-In the meantime, all the museum’s staff have been made redundant.
+Many exhibits were lost but the best of those that survived are on display at the newly built Southwark Heritage Centre and Walworth Library, which also has a fascinating Faraday cage.

 The largest ethnic groups in the area are of white British and black African origin.
 Formerly noted for its robust working-class community, Walworth (like Newington) is losing its identity as newcomers regard it simply as part of ‘the Elephant and Castle area’.